What's My Line?

-What's My Line? is a panel game show that originally ran in the United States on the CBS Television Network from 1950 to 1967, originally in black and white and later in color, with subsequent U.S. revivals.
-The game uses celebrity panelists to question contestants in order to determine their occupation, i.e. their "line of work".
-The majority of the contestants were from the general public.
-However, there was one weekly celebrity "mystery guest" for which the panelists were blindfolded.
-It is on the list of longest-running U.S. primetime network television game-shows.
-Originally moderated by John Charles Daly and most frequently with regular panelists Dorothy Kilgallen, Arlene Francis, and Bennett Cerf, What's My Line? won three Emmy Awards for "Best Quiz or Audience Participation Show" in 1952, 1953, and 1958 and the Golden Globe Awards for Best TV Show in 1962.
+What's My Line? is a panel game show that originally ran in the United States, between 1950 and 1967, on CBS, originally in black and white and later in color, with subsequent American revivals.
+The game uses celebrity panelists to question contestants in order to determine their occupation.
+The majority of the contestants were from the general public, but there was one weekly celebrity "mystery guest" for whom the panelists were blindfolded.
+It is on the list of longest-running American primetime network television game-shows.
+Originally moderated by John Charles Daly and most frequently with regular panelists Dorothy Kilgallen, Arlene Francis, and Bennett Cerf, What's My Line? won three Emmy Awards for Best Quiz or Audience Participation Show in 1952, 1953, and 1958 and the Golden Globe for Best TV Show in 1962.

-More than 700 episodes exist as kinescope recordings (filming a television screen in 16mm), which was the only way moving pictures and sound from spontaneous, unscripted television shows could be preserved on a long-term basis before the digital era.
+More than 700 episodes exist as kinescope recordings, filmed in 16mm, which was the only way moving pictures and sound from spontaneous, unscripted television shows could be preserved on a long-term basis prior to the emergence and subsequent widespread use of videotape.
 Many early episodes were lost because of economic decisions made by CBS executives between 1950 and 1952.
-Every episode between July 1952 and September 1967 existed for a long time in the archive of producers Mark Goodson and Bill Todman, but some of these were lost in 1975.
+All episodes from July 1952 to September 1967 were preserved in the archives of producers Mark Goodson and Bill Todman, but by 1975, some of the episodes had been lost.

-After the Sunday-night series’ cancellation by CBS in 1967, it returned in a syndication package for local television stations that committed to airing it five days a week.
-This version originally was hosted by Wally Bruner and later by Larry Blyden.
-It was seen by viewers from 1968 to 1975.
+After CBS cancelled the series in 1967, it returned the following year in a syndicated version for local television stations that committed to airing it five days a week.
+This syndicated version was broadcast until 1975 and was hosted by Wally Bruner and later by Larry Blyden.
 There have been a dozen international versions, radio versions, and a live stage version.
-Revivals in the United States were proposed several times, but all of them failed to go past the planning stages.
+Revivals in the United States have been proposed several times, but all failed to go past the planning stages.
 New episodes have not been created for American television since December 12, 1974.